-- East Campus Suites

-Go to the grass area on the side closest to the KRIC.

-- Hackney Hall

-Go directly in front of Bully's and stay on enclosed sidewalk.

-- Hilley Hall

-Go to the grass area between Hardy Alumni Hall and Harper Hall.

-- Waters Hall

-Go to the grass hill area next to the Nixon Nursing Building.

-- Wenger Hall

-Go to the front of Harper Hall on the sidewalk facing Harper / Wenger Hall

-parking lot.
+- East Campus Suites Go to the grass area on the side closest to the KRIC. - Hackney Hall Go directly in front of the Hamlin Student Center Game Room and stay on the enclosed sidewalk. - Hilley Hall Go to the grass area between Hardy Alumni Hall and Harper Hall. - Waters Hall Go to the grass hill area next to the Nixon Nursing Building. - Wenger Hall Go to the front of Harper Hall on the sidewalk facing Harper / Wenger Hall parking lot. - Stephenson Apartments Vance Street Go to the area between the Hackney Library and the Campion Center - Kenan Street Apartments Go to the grassy area at the intersection of Kenan Street and A.C.C.
+Drive

-- Fire Safety Education and Training
+• Fire Safety Education and Training

-Members of the Student Affairs staff receive fire safety training annually; this annual training is open to participation by all members of the Barton College faculty/staff/administration.
+Members of the Student Engagement staff receive fire safety training annually; this annual training is open to participation by all members of the Barton College faculty/staff/administration.
 Residence Life staff present a Fire Safety Education orientation to all residential students at the beginning of each semester (fall & spring); this orientation includes, but is not limited to, residence hall Fire Safety Guidelines and Regulations and Fire Drill and Evacuation Procedures.

-Reporting a Fire
+• Reporting a Fire